My Priorities

 Public Safety

-I want to make sure our police department has the resources they need to receive training on identifying persons with dementia, autism, and those struggling with their mental health, and best supporting them during times of need.
+I want to make sure our fire department has adequate staffing and our police officers receive training in identifying and supporting persons with dementia, autism, and those struggling with their mental health.
+I also want to expand the co-responder model started by the county.

-This moral and civic issue is solvable.
-There are studies and examples that we can follow.
-I will advocate for solutions, not band aids.
+There are studies and experts (nonprofits and faith-based organizations) that we can follow.
+I will advocate for solutions, not band aids, to make our community safer for all residents.

 It’s your tax money, you should decide how it’s spent.
 I am a strong supporter of